hudwave/lets-make-lasagne/chapter-01-introduction/chapter-01-introduction.md

 # A Lesson In loose coupling: How to throw away the spaghetti code

-## Lesson 1 - Introduction to dependencies
+## Chapter 1 - Introduction to dependencies

 ### Introduction